TRaSH-Guides/Guides/docs/Prowlarr/prowlarr-setup-limited-api.md

 This is the same you see in the Starr apps under indexers when you open the specific indexer settings.

-A short description what they do, mean and when they are used.
+A short description of what they do, what they mean, and when they are used.

 - RSS = The so called search interval.
 - Automatic search = When a item is added to the Starr apps and you do a `Add + Search`, if a "usenet" download fails it will search for a replacement, When you click on the `Search All`, `Search Monitored` or on the `magnifying icon`.